cbiffle/brittle-kernel/doc/manual/arch/syscalls.rst

 - Four keys.

-When a program receives a message, one more word of data is included: the brand of the key used to send the message through a Gate.
+When a program receives a message, one more datum is included: the brand of the key used to send the message through a Gate.

 Message Descriptors